What is a Toybox Tale?

 Karl brings the Gospel to children in a unique, creative, and energetic way.
 In his training classes, Karl brings the joy of Children’s Ministry to life which results in practical ideas and principles that will recharge your ministry.

 Karl has been a children’s pastor for over fifteen years.
-He began his ministry at the historical Moody Church in downtown Chicago, served in several other churches, including a church plant, and most recently served at the Village Church of Barrington for eight years.
+He began his ministry at the historical Moody Church in downtown Chicago, served in several other churches, including a church plant, and is currently serving at The Rock of Southwest Church in Littleton, CO.
 Karl holds a bachelors degree in Bible Theology from Moody Bible Institute, and a Masters in Children’s Ministry from Trinity Evangelical Divinity School.

 PASTOR KARL’S LIFE MISSION STATEMENT